AT&T Mobility LLC v. Concepcion: Judgment

 The majority opinion was written by Justice Antonin Scalia, and joined by Chief Justice John Roberts and Justices Anthony Kennedy, Clarence Thomas, and Samuel Alito.
-"Requiring the availability of classwide arbitration interferes with fundamental attributes of arbitration," Scalia wrote.
+"Requiring the availability of class wide arbitration interferes with fundamental attributes of arbitration," Scalia wrote.
 "We find it hard to believe that defendants would bet the company with no effective means of review, and even harder to believe that Congress would have intended to allow state courts to force such a decision."
 Justice Scalia focused on the impact California's unconscionability law was having on arbitration clauses - since the rule was invalidating a large proportion of arbitration agreements, the rule must violate the policy in favor of arbitration.
 Therefore, it was preempted by the FAA.

 Justice Stephen Breyer dissented, joined by Justices Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan.
 Breyer stated that class arbitrations are appropriate ways to resolve claims that are minor individually but significant in the aggregate.
 "Where does the majority get its contrary idea — that individual, rather than class, arbitration is a fundamental attribute of arbitration?"
 He said that without class actions, minor frauds would not be remedied.
 "What rational lawyer would have signed on to represent the Concepcions in litigation for the possibility of fees stemming from a $30.22 claim?"